Gabapentin and Brain Damage: Side Effects and Benefits

 Treating Brain Damage with Gabapentin

-We hope this article has given you a clearer picture of the benefits and risks of using gabapentin after brain injury.
+We hope this article has informed you of the benefits and risks of using gabapentin after brain damage.

 More Ways to Recover with Flint Rehab: